 Residents Maintain Autonomy

-This metric measures the percentage of long-term stay residents who required increased assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and continence.
-Some argue that this is a measure of a patient's well-being.
+This datapoint measures the percentage of long-term care patients that needed increased assistance with activities of daily living over time.
+Activities of daily living include activities such as moving around and eating.
+Many argue this is a reliable measure of a patient's well-being.

 Ability to Keep Residents Mobile